jose94752/ClipEdit/Docs/en/SpecReadWriteExports.md

 Graphics Item must implements 2 methods getParameters and setParameters

 ##The getter
-void getParameters(QSettings *settings,QString itemName) which gets the list of the items properties before saving. settings is a pointeur to the settings list object name is the name of your item given by the save method
+void getParameters(QSettings *settings,int itemIndex) which gets the list of the items properties before saving. settings is a pointeur to the settings list object name is the name of your item given by the save method

-Each parameter is stored in the follow form settings->setValue(itemName/parameterName,QVariant);
+Each parameter is stored in the follow form settings->setValue("item"+QString::number(itemIndex)+"/parameterName",parameterName);

 #The Setter
-void setParameters(QSettings *settings,QString itemName) which initialise item with settings properties settings is a pointeur to the settings list object name is the name of your item given by the save method
+void setParameters(QSettings *settings,int itemIndex) which initialise item with settings properties settings is a pointeur to the settings list object name is the name of your item given by the save method

 Each parameter is got by the method
-QVariant variantVar=settings->value(item/name/parameterName);
+QVariant variantVar=settings->value("item"+QString::number(itemIndex)+"/parameterName");
 MyType var=variantVar.toMyType();